G-Theuri/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms
-This repository is for some of MLA's I thought to be important to learn.
+This repository is for some of MLA's I thought important to learn.